rebelsky/sams-assorted-musings-reflections/web-accessibility-cont.md

 accessibility.
 However, I was commenting on the top-level of the site, which I'm pretty sure that the faculty member developed the top-level in consultation with the DLAS [6].
 It's not a student issue that we don't have alt tags at the top level.
-The instructional designer should have had input on the top-level site, and it is therefore on them to make sure that the top-level, at the very least, is accessible.
+I'm not sure where the misunderstand lies, but we should have someone in the process who makes sure that, at the very-least, the top-level site is accessible.

 Next is the question of when to address accessibility.
 It is easier and cheaper to address accessibility from the start, rather than to go